FloranDev2/ItB-MechDivers/README.md

 ## Versions

+### v1.1.2
+Added more bots to the achievement: mostly deployable bots, but also mission bots.
+Cleaned up unused image files.

 ### v1.1.1
 Fixed the error that would randomly display a black screen stating that there is an issue with Stratagem targeting.